 Patrick Theiner, PhD

-My research and teaching is mainly concerned with the interactions between states on the one side, and international and regional organizations on the other.
+My research and teaching are mainly concerned with the interactions between states on the one side, and international and regional organizations on the other.
 My special interest lies on processes of institutional development and innovation.
 Other interests include internet governance, international sports events, and historical international relations.
-My main theoretical lens for explaining institutional innovation and adaption is diffusion: interdependent, but uncoordinated decision-making that is characterized by the voluntary adoption of institutional designs, processes, practices, and policies.
 Please see the Research section or ResearchGate for details.

 Upcoming conferences I will be attending: